Frequently Asked Questions (FAQs)

 If interested in coaching on one of our tours, contact our staff at firstname.lastname@example.org.

 We know it sounds too good to be true, but this is a full-time job for us.
-We take great pride in building tours that gives players both the thrill of international basketball competition as well as a cultural education that lasts a lifetime!
+We take great pride in building tours that either travel internationally (competition) or stay inside the United States (skills advancement).
+Our tours are designed to combine both basketball as well as a cultural education to last a lifetime!

 How Does the Selection Process Work?